 One should try to gently remove any crusting and dry flakes each day with a warm, moist washcloth.

-Individuals with severe blepharitis will require other types of treatment, including antibiotics or steroid eye drops/ointment, or a regimen of doxycycline and/or Omega-3 therapy
+Often patients will require other types of treatment, including antibiotics or steroid eye drops/ointment, or a regimen of doxycycline and/or Omega-3 therapy